 How much work is required to use it?

-Well, that depends on who you ask.
-If you ask us here at Rain, we can promise you that we’ll do all the heavy lifting for you.
-The amount of time it takes to set up will depend on which payroll and timekeeping systems you use.
+Here at Rain, we can promise you that we’ll do all the heavy lifting for you.
+The amount of time it takes to set up will depend on which payroll and timekeeping systems you use, but most clients get set up in less than one week.
 No matter what, we’ll take care of the setup process.
+All we need from you is a bit of information for your systems.

 About the Author